Tom-Nagy/what-you-need/DEPLOYMENT.md

       * Click on Add users.
       * Give it a name (e.i. ``<your project name>-staticfiles-user``)
       * Select "Access key - Programmatic access"
-      * Click on "Next: Permissions".
+      * Click on "Next" until creating the user.
       * Select the group we just created that has the policy attached and click next until you create the user as we have nothing else to add.

 :warning: Now download the CSV file which will contain the users access key and secret access key which we'll use to authenticate them from our Django app.